bytecodealliance/component-docs/component-model/src/language-support.md

 Many popular programming languages can be compiled to WebAssembly, but the level of support varies across languages.
-This document details languages with compilers and runtimes that support WebAssembly with WASI as a target language.
+This document details languages with compilers and runtimes that support WebAssembly with WASI as a target platform.

 > This is a living document, so if you are aware of advancements in a toolchain, please do not hesitate to [contribute documentation](https://github.com/bytecodealliance/component-docs/blob/main/CONTRIBUTING.md).
 You can find more information about the development of support for specific languages in the [Guest Languages Special Interest Group Proposal](https://github.com/bytecodealliance/governance/blob/main/SIGs/SIG-guest-languages/proposal.md) document.